ELCI-Linux/ELCI-Linux/README.md

 Alpha gives you access to Tubi, an experimental YouTube-dl frontend.

-You can use Alphav2 by typing the command bellow into your terminal
+You can use Alphav2 by typing the command below into your terminal

     $ git clone https://www.github.com/ELCI-Linux/alphav2
     $ cd /alphav2